-Lip balms are not always the perfect solution to dry chapped peeling lips and some of them can actually cause irritation to your lips.
+Lip balms are not always the perfect solution to dry cracked lips and some of them can actually cause irritation to your lips.
 The truth is I am very fussy with lip balms.
-I want them to feel light on my lips and at the same time provide all the protection my skin needs to go through extreme weather conditions.
+They need to feel lightweight (not greasy) and at the same time provide all the protection my skin needs to go through extreme weather conditions.

 I have used Lavera lip balm with organic jojoba and almond for years and I also like Eau Thermale nourishing lip balm.
 It is a very gentle product that repairs and softens the lips without drying them out or causing any irritation.

 Stay away from drying lipsticks till your lips heal completely

 Lipsticks can cause dryness and they do not promote healing of the skin.
 So, unless you are using a good quality lipstick that feels nourishing and moisturizing to your lips, try to limit their use until your lips are back to health.